Share your Stories

 • My story isn't long

-by Bev Hearn, about 7 years ago
+by Bev Hearn, over 7 years ago

 I am a single white female.
 I lost my job last year when oil and gas took a tumble.
 I am the only person paying the bills and the mortgage.
 I am on EI which is soon to run out.
 No one can live on EI.....
 Poverty starts with government.
 Oh and by the way, things have still not improved in the job situation here where I live.